Glenn E. Larson, AICP

 Deborah Lawlor, FAICP

 Debbie Lawlor has more than 29 years of planning experience.
 She has been the chief of sustainability and economic growth, chief planner, and supervisor of land use planning at the New Jersey Meadowlands Commission.
 She also worked in the private sector at Edwards and Kelcey, Inc., and PQA Engineering.
 She has been active in APA's New Jersey Chapter and the APA Regional and Intergovernmental Planning Division.
 She received the chapter's Distinguished Service Award in 2009.
-She has participated in the New Jersey Governor's Smart Growth Task Force and Rutgers University Center for Green Building Advisory board.
-She has has a BS in environmental planning and design and an MA in geography, both from Rutgers.
+Lawlor has participated in the New Jersey Governor's Smart Growth Task Force and Rutgers University Center for Green Building Advisory board.
+She has a BS in environmental planning and design and an MA in geography, both from Rutgers.

-Commissioner elected from Region II
+Commissioner Elected from Region II

-Commissioner elected from Region III
+Commissioner Elected from Region III

-Commissioner elected from Region IV
+Commissioner Elected from Region IV

-Commissioner elected from Region V
+Commissioner Elected from Region V

-Commissioner elected from Region VI
+Commissioner Elected from Region VI